GabeLack/Studies/README.md

 # Studies
-Code of interest from two courses.
+Group projects and Individual exam works of interest from the two courses 'Machine Learning Theory' and 'Deep Learning'.